MarkAdell/my_articles/to_do_lists/README.md

 ### Keep it clean

-I prefer to write tasks in correct language, without spelling or grammar mistakes.
-The only time I violate this is when I need to quickly add a task to my pool of to-dos while I'm in the middle of doing something else.
+I prefer to use correct language when writing the tasks, avoiding spelling or grammar mistakes.
+The only time I violate this is when I need to drop a task into my pool of to-dos while I'm in the middle of doing something else.
 I would fix the language later.

 ### Include playing too

 I like playing blitz chess (3 minutes time format).
 Chess used to consume a good portion of my free time.
 After I started using to-do lists, I decided to include chess in my daily tasks.
 I would add two or three tasks labeled "Play 2 chess games" to my daily to-do list.
-This not only acted as a motivation to complete the previous tasks to get to each playing task, but it also helped limit the duration of each session of playing chess.
-Previously, nothing prevented me from playing over 15 back-to-back games.
+This not only acted as a motivation to complete the preceding tasks to get to each playing task, but it also helped limit the number of games I play.
+Previously, nothing prevented me from playing over 15 back-to-back games each time I started to play.

 ## Conclusion